Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Competition - How much more market share gain is possible?

 Barracuda has intense competition when it comes to its cloud and security offerings.
-Notable competitors are Proofpoint (PFPT), Cisco Systems (CSCO), Microsoft (MSFT), Symantec (SYMC) and Mimecast (MIME).
+Notable competitors are Proofpoint (PFPT), Cisco Systems (CSCO), Microsoft, Symantec (SYMC) and Mimecast (MIME).

 Top companies are seeing solid growth in their Cloud and Security offering: